March 22, 2022

 Fifteen miles into the day (and just two miles shy of Highway 87), I made it to Sycamore Spring, which was more of a wide river flowing in a desert wash than a spring.
 The water had to be 20 feet across where the AZT met it.
 And while the creek bottom was still visible through the clear water, it was evident that my shoes would get soaked all the way up to my ankles if I forded the water here.

-As we sat there, the two of us started talking about Payson and getting into town this evening.
-I had no clue how much traffic would be running up and down Highway 87 on a Tuesday.
-And 30 miles was a pretty long hitch.
+As the two of us sat near the creek, we started talking about Payson and getting into town this evening.
+I had no clue how much traffic might run up and down Highway 87 on a Tuesday, and 30 miles was a pretty long hitch.
 But what other options did we have?
 I needed to look at a map.

-I took my phone out of airplane mode for the second time today and my phone immediately chimed with a text message from Volt.
-It turns out he’d camped about four miles behind us last night and has been hiking like a maniac since dawn to catch us.
+I took my phone out of airplane mode for the second time today, and it immediately chimed with a text message from Volt.
+It turns out he camped about four miles behind us last night and has been hiking like a maniac since dawn to catch us.

 According to his last text, he should barely be a quarter mile behind us now.
 He’d definitely catch us before the highway!
 So Mad Max and I slowed our pace to a saunter, constantly checking over our shoulders to see if we could spot Volt behind us.